King–Crane Commission: Secret negotiations

 The French allied themselves with the British in order to press their claims.
 While the British did not have the same connection with the Middle East, they were still interested in expanding and defending their existing colonial empire.
 In what came to be known as the Sykes-Picot agreement, the French and the British agreed to divide the Middle East between the two of them after the war.
 When they reached the Paris Peace Conference, this agreement made negotiation on the Middle East nearly impossible.
 When American diplomats proposed the King–Crane Commission to investigate popular sentiment in the region of Syria, both French and British diplomats greeted it with public approval, but behind the scenes the outcome had already been decided.
-Lord Snell criticized the British government's handling of Arab nationalism, noting that the King–Crane Commission report commented: "Arab nationalism in Palestine has been artificially puffed up by methods which the Government should never have allowed.
-Only a little firmness is needed to deflate it.

 The British also engaged in secret negotiations with the emir of Mecca in the Hussein-McMahon correspondence before the conference occurred.
 Ultimately, this would cause the British to fall into poor standing with the Arabs because they would betray Arab trust by conducting simultaneous negotiations in the Sykes-Picot agreement and the Balfour Declaration.